DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses

 \subsection{The Architecture of DeepSE-WF}

 Figure~\ref{fig:unified_estimation} depicts DeepSE-WF's security estimation pipeline.
+In the first step of the pipeline, website traces are first transformed, i.e., defended, with the help of a WF defense.
+In this paper, we generate defended traces by using defense simulators based on pre-recorded traces, with further details on the use of simulated defended traces in Section~\ref{sec:evaluation_setup}.
+Despite this choice, nothing precludes DeepSE-WF to be used to perform security estimations based on real defended traces obtained with actual defense implementations, i.e., DeepSE-WF is agnostic to the way defended traces are generated.

-In the first step of the pipeline, website traces are first transformed, i.e., defended, with the help of a given WF fingerprinting defense.
-Then, DNNs are trained to generate feature representations of defended packet sequences in a latent feature space on many different trace representations.
-Finally, the resulting learned latent features are used as input to special-purpose kNN-based estimators which estimate the BER and the MI.
+Then, in the second step of the pipeline, DNNs are trained to generate feature representations of defended packet sequences in a latent feature space on many different trace representations.
+Finally, the resulting learned latent features are used as input to special-purpose kNN-based estimators, which estimate the BER and the MI.
 Here, we take the minimum and maximum over trace representations, respectively, for estimating the BER and MI of the defended traces.
 We now shed light over each step of our estimation pipeline: